 Collector Road.
 An NFS road that serves smaller areas than an arterial road and that usually connects arterial roads to local roads or terminal facilities.

-Designated Road, Trail, or Area.
-An NFS road, an NFS trail, or an area on NFS lands that is designated for motor vehicle use pursuant to 36 CFR 212.51 on an MVUM (36 CFR 212.1).
+Designated road, trail or area.
+A NFS Road, a NFS Trail, or an area on NFS lands that is designated for motor vehicle use pursuant to 36 CFR 212.51and placed on a motor vehicle use map.